abajwa-hw/security-workshops/Setup-ranger-22.md

 select code,description from sample_07 limit 1;
 desc sample_08;
 select * from sample_08 limit 1;
+!q
+exit

 ```

-- Now look at the audit reports for the above and notice that audit reports for Beeswax queries show up in Ranger
+- Now look at the audit reports for the above and notice that audit reports for the queries show up in Ranger

 - Create hive policies in Ranger for group legal